Aegon Transamerica Foundation

 • November 1 deadline is firm: Submit by November 1 for consideration in the current grant cycle.
 Late applications automatically roll to the next year.

-• Wide grant range accommodates diverse needs: With grants ranging from $25 to $2.2 million (though most below $100,000), the Foundation supports both small community programs and major initiatives.
+• Wide grant range accommodates diverse needs: With grants ranging from $25 to $2.2 million (though most below $100,000), the Foundation supports both small community programmes and major initiatives.
 Tailor your request to your actual need.

 • Employee connection can strengthen applications: The Foundation's employee-driven local advisory committees make grantmaking decisions.
-Organizations with existing connections to Transamerica employees or those that align with areas where employees volunteer may have stronger prospects.
+Organisations with existing connections to Transamerica employees or those that align with areas where employees volunteer may have stronger prospects.

 References